-- 530 value is more suitable for global calculations, because it incorporates the variations of the conductivity distribution around the Earth.
-On the other hand, the typical value is tied to the location of the measurement, and it varies at different locations as the conductivity distribution changes.
-Consequently, $E{z_0,layer}$ exhibits the greatest variation with the reduction factor n, meaning that atmospheric conductivity reduction is the predominant factor that affects the E-field strength by largely lowering it. - 535 Authors Contribution: VD supervised the installation of the FM in both stations, collected and processed the data, constructed the reference field, provided physical input to the model and to the measurements' interpretation, plotted the lidar data and prepared the paper with contributions from all co-authors.
-SM conceptualized the model formalism and the processing chain of the reference field, also provided the key physical interpretation of the measurements.
-VA directed the preparation of the paper, supervised the study, offered his specialty in lidar data interpretation and gave insight to the E-field measurements.
-JU kindly conferred the FM, co-supervised the study and provided scientific consultation on both model outputs and E-field measurements.
-GH installed the FM on both stations, ensured the continuous data retrieval and gave insight to the E-field measurements.
-AG operated the lidar and supervised the data retrieval, provided the processed lidar data, along with dust layer base plots and aided on their interpretation.
+Author contributions.
+VD supervised the installation of the FM in both stations, collected and processed the data, constructed the reference field, provided physical input to the model and to the measurements' interpretation, plotted the lidar data, and prepared the paper with contributions from all co-authors.
+SM conceptualized the model formalism and the processing chain of the reference field and also provided the key physical interpretation of the measurements.
+VA directed the preparation of the paper, supervised the study, offered his specialty in lidar data interpretation and gave insight into the E-field measurements.
+JU kindly conferred the FM, cosupervised the study, and provided scientific consultation on both model outputs and E-field measurements.
+GH installed the FM on both stations, ensured the continuous data retrieval and gave insight into the E-field measurements.
+AG operated the lidar and supervised the data retrieval, provided the processed lidar data, along with dust layer base plots, and aided on their interpretation.
 IT provided the VLDR data and helped on the selection of the dust cases according to these.
-Lastly, KT provided valuable scientific consultation concerning the E-field data, model assumptions and correlation - 545 to the dust layer proximity to the ground.
+Lastly, KT provided valuable scientific consultation concerning the E-field data, model assumptions and correlation to the dust layer proximity to the ground.